shashorum/Semantic-Keyword-Builder/README.md

 # Semantic Keyword Builder

-Semantic Keyword Builder is a Streamlit app that generates a semantic keyword builder for SEO and content strategy using an Entity–Attribute–Variable (EAV) framework.
+Semantic Keyword Builder is an open-source Streamlit app that generates a semantically enriched keyword universe for SEO and content strategy using an Entity–Attribute–Variable (EAV) modeling approach.

-The app takes basic project context (country, language, website, niche, and optional seed keywords) and returns a structured keyword list with intent, entity, attribute, variable, topic, and cluster annotations.
-You can explore the results in a table and download them as CSV.
+The app takes basic project context (country, language, website, niche, and optional seed keywords) and returns a structured keyword dataset with intent, topic-level conceptual entities, attributes, variables, topics, and clusters.
+Results can be explored in a table and downloaded as CSV.

+This project focuses on practical, scalable semantic SEO workflows, not on formal knowledge-graph engineering.

+---
+## Important Clarification on “Entities”
+Although the internal prompt uses the term entity (for model compatibility), the app renames this field in the UI and CSV output to:

+topic_entity_label

+This field represents:

+-A conceptual topic-level label for clustering
+-Examples: service types, room types, problem categories, product groups, use cases

+It does not represent:

+-A resolved Google Knowledge Graph entity
+-A Wikidata / DBpedia / ontology-based entity
+-A formally disambiguated named entity

+This distinction is intentional to avoid false semantic precision.

+The tool currently performs:
+✅ Conceptual semantic structuring
+❌ Formal knowledge-graph entity resolution

+The data model is designed to allow future KG enrichment as a separate layer.
 ---
 ## Features

 - Interactive Streamlit interface